Students explore gender stereotypes, respectful relationship qualities and non-consensual image sharing in this 8 sequential session program.

 Students analyse sexual consent and the law through practical scenarios and further develop an understanding of sexual diversity.

-Students use a decision mapping process to explore situations where people might be asked to send a sext.
+Students use a video and a decision mapping process to explore situations where people might be asked to send a sext.
 Emotional, social, ethical and legal consequences of sending or not sending a sext are unpacked.
-Recent WA image-based abuse laws and where to go for help are also covered.

-Coming soon!
-Students use the placemat strategy to develop an understanding of what porn is, its possible harms, and information about why and where people may access porn.
+Students use a video and the graffiti wall strategy to develop an understanding of what porn is, how people come across porn, why people access porn and its possible harms.
 Strategies for dealing with unwanted exposure to porn are also discussed.

 Students research and develop quiz questions about safer sex (websites provided).
 Teacher combines student's quiz questions to create a class quiz assessment.

-Students complete a T/F pre-quiz on BBVs and research how BBVs can be transmitted and prevented (websites provided).
+Students complete a T/F pre-quiz on BBVs; use a video stimulus and websites (provided) to research BBV transmission/prevention.
 Findings reported via a choice of radio advert/instagram post/whole class display.

-Students explore legal, physical, social & emotional safety & respectful relationships using placemat strategy and a video as a stimulus.
+Students explore legal, physical, social & emotional safety & respectful relationships using placemat strategy and a video stimulus.

-Students brainstorm safer sex, look at stats of condom use, discuss values & list reasons people may/may not use condoms and the life skills required for condom negotiation & use.
+Students use a video stimulus, look at condom use stats, brainstorm what safer sex is, reasons why people use/don't use condoms and the life skills required for condom negotiation & use.